 The main pro to Camps Bay Beach is you could stay here all day.
 There is a strip of restaurants behind the beach with some great rooftop bars (try Chinchilla or Tiger’s Milk).
 There are plenty of coffee shops, delis and ice creameries also lining the street facing the beach.
-This is without a doubt the most commercial beach to choose, but it is beautiful and has the benefit of everything at your fingertips.
+This is without a doubt the most commercial beach to choose in Cape Town.

 Parking at Camps Bay Beach

 Parking is mostly on the street lining the beach.
 Because of the length of the beach, there are often cars coming and going.
 If you don’t find a park the first time, be sure to circle back.

 Another beach I enjoy but is completely overwhelmed by crowds is Muizenberg Beach.
 This beach is along the same coastline as Boulders Beach, only 20-30 minutes away.
-This beach is most popular for beginner surfers as there are small waves and plenty of surfboard rentals along the beach.
-This beach is also very commercial, lined by some of the Western Cape’s most popular chains.
+This beach is most popular for beginner surfers as there are small waves and plenty of surfboard rentals.
+Muizenberg is however very commercial, lined by some of the Western Cape’s most popular chains.
 For lunch, you can choose from Tiger’s Milk, Bootlegger Coffee, Knead Bakery and more.

 Parking at Muizenberg Beach